Climate of the Philippines: Humidity

 Relative humidity is high in the Philippines.
-A high amount of moisture or vapor in the air makes hot temperatures feel hotter.
-This quantity of moisture is due to different factors – the extraordinary evaporation from the seas that surrounds the country on all sides, to the different prevailing winds in the different seasons of the year, and finally, to the abundant rains so common in a tropical country.
-The first may be considered as general causes of the great humidity, which is generally observed in all the islands throughout the year.
-The last two may influence the different degree of humidity for the different months of the year and for the different regions of the archipelago.
+A high amount of moisture in the air makes hot temperatures feel hotter.
+This quantity of moisture is due to different factors, including evaporation from the seas that surround the country on all sides, the different prevailing winds in the different seasons of the year, and abundant tropical rain.
+The first may be considered a general cause of the great humidity, which is generally observed in all the islands throughout the year.
+The last two may influence the different degrees of humidity for the different months of the year and for the different regions of the archipelago.

 Seasons

 The climate of the country is divided into two main seasons: